Student Officer, Jacob Bavin

 What did/do you study?

-I am currently studying Primary Education with Qualified Teacher Status (QTS).
+I am currently studying Primary Education with QTS at the University of Winchester.

 What SU run events and activities have you been a part of?